Iraq: Market Profile

 - Bordering the Persian Gulf, Iraq is an oil-rich Middle East country with the world’s fifth-largest proven crude oil reserves.
-Within OPEC, Iraq was the second largest oil producer as of March 2016, pumping about four million barrels per day.
-Iraq’s oil output has substantially increased over the past few years, as the country regained stability in the years after the US-led invasion in 2003.
-According to the US Energy Information Administration (EIA), Iraq’s oil production growth in 2015 was the second largest in the world, trailing only the US.
-Nonetheless, Iraq is keen to participate in any output freeze among major OPEC and other producers, with a meeting expected in Russia in May 2016.
+Within OPEC, Iraq was the second largest oil producer after Saudi Arabia as of July 2017.
+Iraq’s oil output has substantially increased over in recent years, as the country regained stability after the US-led invasion in 2003.
+In August 2017, both Saudi Arabia and Iraq reaffirmed their commitment to reduce output under the OPEC agreement with non-OPEC countries.
+The existing output cuts will extend until the end of 2018.

 - Iraq’s largely state-run economy is dominated by the oil sector, which provides half of its GDP and more than 90% of government revenues.
 Given a lack of both capital and experienced personnel, Iraq is keen to attract foreign investment.
-Since 2009, four rounds of oil and gas licensing bids have been held in order to entice foreign firms to develop Iraq’s oil and gas resources.
+Since 2009, several rounds of oil and gas licensing bids have been held in order to entice foreign firms to develop Iraq’s oil and gas resources.

 - Four free zones have been established in the country to promote trade, all with advantageous customs incentives in place.
 Chinese companies are among the largest foreign investors in Iraq’s oil sector, with PetroChina, Sinopec and China National Offshore Oil Company (CNOOC) involved in many of the country’s oil projects.

 - Iraq’s FDI stock topped US$23.2 billion in 2014, yet dropped to US$9.5 billion in 2016.
 According to China’s Ministry of Commerce, China’s cumulative FDI in the country surged more than twentyfold in 2010 and topped US$754.3 billion in 2012.
 In 2016, the cumulative FDI amounted to US$557.8 billion.

-- The lion share of FDI is channeled towards the country’s oil and gas sector while FDI projects in areas including electricity, transportation, healthcare, education and tourism are also welcomed.
+- The lion’s share of FDI is channeled towards the country’s oil and gas sector while FDI projects in areas including electricity, transportation, healthcare, education and tourism are also welcomed.
 Details of Iraq’s investment climate and policy can be found at The National Investment Commission (NIC), the principal agency in offering one-stop services to facilitate investment (e.g. work permit, customs procedures and business registrations).